tedhagos/tedhagos.github.com/_posts/2008-2-12-osx-cheatsheet.md

 **4. JAVA**

-The JDK nor the JRE is not included on Mountain Lion anymore, but it fairly easy to get.
-Open a Terminal.app session and type <span class="codeblock">java</span>, it should launch a window asking you if you want to install Java.

 The Java Development Kit (JDK) in your OSX 10.8 Mountain Lion will be wiped out after upgrading to OSX Maverick.
-During the upgrade from 10.7 to 10.8, typing
+During the upgrade from 10.7 to 10.8, typing <code class="codeblock">java</code> on a Terminal.app launched a helper window to install Java &mdash; that is no longer the case.
+You will need to [download java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) on your own.
+Just get it from [Oracle download site](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 **JAVA 8**